johntough/example-authentication-service/README.md

 4. Returns an authenticated Spring Security `OidcUser` with appropriate roles and attributes.

 ### 🛡️ Default Role Assignment
-All new users authenticated via Google are assigned the default role:
+All new users successfully authenticated are assigned the default role:

 ```java
 newUser.setRoles(Set.of("ROLE_USER"));